Military railways: Mahdist War

 extending the Egyptian railways into the Sudan.

 World War I

-The early phase of World War I was influenced to a large degree by the speed of military mobilization via railways.
-The German Schlieffen Plan relied on an extensive network of strategic railways to allow crushing France before Russia could mobilize.
-However, ultimately this failed as Russia mobilized more quickly than Germany had anticipated, and Germany's offensive on the Western front ground down to stalemate and trench warfare.
-The resulting unprecedented heavy use of artillery required transport on an unprecedented scale, and narrow gauge military trench railways were quickly built to service the Western Front for both sides.
+Early deployments of World War I relied to a large degree on the speed of military mobilization using railways.
+The German Schlieffen Plan called for rapid deployment using an extensive network of strategic railways to crush French forces before Russia could mobilize.
+However, ultimately this failed as Russia mobilized more quickly than Germany had anticipated, and Germany's offensive on the Western Front ground down to stalemate and trench warfare.
+The resulting unprecedented heavy use of artillery required transport on an unprecedented scale, and both sides on the Western Front quickly developed narrow-gauge military trench railways to service their forces.

+Russian Civil War

+During the Russian Civil War of 1917 to 1922 troops and supplies often moved around quickly within the length and breadth of the former Russian Empire.
+The Czechoslovak Legion came to dominate much of Siberia though their control of the Trans-Siberian Railway at times in the period from 1918 to 1920.
+Armoured trains saw extensive use.
+The practice of what Soviet historians called "echelon warfare" relied on railways for attacking.

 World War II

 A railway connected forts of the Maginot Line.
 It had little use in the war.